canalplus/rx-player/doc/api/loadVideo_options.md

     will be required.
 This is not needed for most usecases. ``false`` if you do not care. ``false`` by default.

+  - ``throwOnLicenseExpiration`` (``Boolean|undefined``): `true` by default.

+    If set to `true` or not set, the playback will be interrupted as soon as one of the current licenses expires.
+In that situation, you will be warned with an [``error`` event](./errors.md) with, as a payload, an error with the code `KEY_STATUS_CHANGE_ERROR`.

+    If set to `false`, the playback of the current content will not be interrupted even if one of the current licenses is expired.
+It might however stop decoding in that situation.
+    It's then up to you to update the problematic license, usually through the usual `getLicense` callback.

+    You may want to set this value to `false` if a session expiration leads to a license renewal.
+    In that case, content may continue to play once the license has been updated.

   - ``onKeyStatusesChange``: (``Function|undefined``): Not needed for most usecases.
 Triggered each time the key statuses of the current session changes, except for the following statuses (which throws immediately):